 Soprano Charlotte Hoather is in her final year of the Masters in Performance postgrad degree at the Royal College of Music, London under the tutelage of Rosa Mannion.
 Previously, Charlotte studied and gained a First Class Honours Degree in Music from the Royal Conservatoire of Scotland, where she studied with Judith Howarth.
+In 2017 Charlotte became an RCM Award Holder supported by both a Charles Jacobs Scholarship and an Opperby Stokowski Scholarship following her award in 2016 from the Kathleen Trust towards the cost of her studies at Royal College of Music, London.

 At the start of 2017 Charlotte was chosen to play ‘Uccellina’ in Scottish Opera and Improbable’s BambinO, written by award winning composer Lliam Patterson and directed by Phelim McDermott.
 The opera premiered at the Manchester International Festival in July and then moved on to the Edinburgh Fringe Festival in August, which fully sold out shortly after opening.
 The opera which was specially created for babies aged 6 – 18 months will return to Glasgow for the final leg of it’s tour between 21st October and 5th November 2017.